 - 240 ml (1 cup) sweetened condensed milk

 - 1 teaspoon vanilla extract

-- Line a large baking tray or two cookie trays with baking or parchment paper.
-In a large mixing bowl, add 2 and 1/2 cups of shredded coconut, icing or powdered sugar, condensed milk and vanilla and gently fold.
+- Line a large baking tray with baking or parchment paper.
+In a large mixing bowl, add coconut, sugar, condensed milk and vanilla and mix well.

-- Once the coconut is nice and wet, roll into balls using your hands or a cookie scoop and place onto your prepared tray – its ok if its a bit sticky.
-If its too wet to roll add a tablespoon or two more coconut.
-Once you have rolled all your coconut into balls, place into the fridge or freezer*.
+- Scoop heaped teaspoons of the coconut mixture and roll into balls using your hands and place onto your prepared tray – its ok if they’re a bit sticky.
+If the mixture is too wet to roll, add a tablespoon or two more coconut.
+Once you have rolled all your coconut into balls, place into the fridge for at least 1 hour.

 - Serving Size: 1 truffle

 - Calories: 207

 This recipe was first posted on Sweetest Menu in October 2015.